hslam/compress/README.md

 ```

 ### Licence
-This package is licenced under a MIT licence (Copyright (c) 2019 Mort Huang)
+This package is licenced under a MIT licence (Copyright (c) 2019 Meng Huang)

 ### Authors
-compress was written by Mort Huang.
+compress was written by Meng Huang.